dumpvn/workflow-setup/README.md

 # workflow-setup
-powershell script to setup my personal workflow
+simple powershell script to setup my new PC.